Which structure of a synovial joint produces synovial fluid? | Channels for Pearson+

 1

 Understand the anatomy of a synovial joint: Synovial joints are freely movable joints characterized by the presence of a joint cavity filled with synovial fluid.
-Key structures include the joint capsule, synovial membrane, articular cartilage, and ligaments.
+Key structures include the synovial membrane, articular cartilage, ligaments, and the joint capsule.

-Learn the function of the synovial membrane: The synovial membrane is a specialized connective tissue lining the inner surface of the joint capsule.
+Identify the function of the synovial membrane: The synovial membrane is a specialized connective tissue that lines the inner surface of the joint capsule.
 Its primary role is to produce and secrete synovial fluid, which lubricates the joint and nourishes the articular cartilage.

-Differentiate the roles of other structures: The joint capsule provides structural support and encloses the joint cavity.
-Ligaments connect bones and stabilize the joint, while articular cartilage reduces friction and absorbs shock during movement.
+Clarify the role of articular cartilage: Articular cartilage covers the ends of bones within the joint, providing a smooth surface for movement and reducing friction.
+However, it does not produce synovial fluid.

-Focus on the production of synovial fluid: Synovial fluid is secreted by the synovial membrane.
-It contains hyaluronic acid and lubricin, which are essential for reducing friction and maintaining joint health.
+Explain the function of ligaments: Ligaments are tough bands of connective tissue that connect bones and stabilize the joint.
+They do not contribute to the production of synovial fluid.

 Watch next